White-necked rockfowl: Distribution and habitat

-This species is only found in West Africa from Guinea to Ghana.
+This species is found only in West Africa from Guinea to Ghana.
 It is locally common in southeastern Guinea, and is widespread in Sierra Leone except for the north and northwest, and in Liberia except for the north and northeast.
-In Côte d'Ivoire the species is currently restricted to areas near the Guinean and Liberian border.
+In Côte d'Ivoire, the species is currently [when?] restricted to areas near the Guinean and Liberian border.
 The bird also lives in Ghana, where it is both local and uncommon in the south central parts of the nation.
 The white-necked rockfowl's total range covers approximately 391,000 km2.
 However, the species occurs in low population densities in patches across this large range.
 The species does not migrate, though it does disperse widely after the breeding season.

 This rockfowl lives on steep slopes in both primary and mature secondary forests.
 These forests are typically covered in rocks and are found in hilly lowland areas up to 800 m.
 The white-necked rockfowl often lives near flowing streams and rivers so that it has access to wet mud for nest construction.
 Colonies are typically found within 100 m of a stream.
 The species also seems to show a preference for living near inselbergs.
 Rockfowl are occasionally seen in partly cleared forests and near cities, but this appears to be abnormal.
 Recent surveys have shown that abandoned rockfowl nests are more likely to be in or near secondary forest.